Home Guides How to Choose an Interior Designer

 Why Vastu + Design Together Produces Better Outcomes

 When Vastu and interior design are done by the same person at the same time, the plan is coherent from the start.
-Main door direction informs the entrance colour and threshold design.
-Kitchen zone (South-East) informs the cooking direction and light source placement.
-Master bedroom orientation (South-West) informs the bed placement and wardrobe wall.
-The result is a home that is both aesthetically designed and energetically aligned — not a design with Vastu stickers applied to it afterwards.
+Main door direction informs entrance colour and threshold design.
+Kitchen zone informs cooking direction and light source placement.
+Master bedroom orientation informs bed placement and wardrobe wall.
+The result is a home that is both aesthetically designed and energetically aligned.

 The Local Advantage — Why Ghaziabad Matters